YashIndane/minikube-bare-metal-installation/README.md

 ![](https://img.shields.io/badge/python-3.8-lightgrey)

-Script to install minikube along with kubectl on a linux machine.
+Script & ansible role to install minikube along with kubectl on a linux machine.
 This installs the setup on bare-metal, not on a seprate VM.
-This helps to install the kubectl controller and the minikube on the same machine.
+This helps to install the kubectl controller and the minikube on the same machine.After installation it starts minikube.

 # Using Python Script